hack101/Android-Lesson-3/README.md

 This table stored a list of dog breeds, their IDs and their average heights (in cm).

-I will be using [this on line SQL interpreter](http://kripken.github.io/sql.js/GUI/) during the tutorial.
+I will be using [this online SQL interpreter](http://kripken.github.io/sql.js/GUI/) during the tutorial.

 If we wanted to create this table in SQL, we would use the `CREATE TABLE` SQL statement.